10 month sleep regression: Myth or real?

 Reason #1: Sleep onset associations

-We find that independent sleepers [] tend to have an easier time at bedtime, longer naps, and fewer night wakes since they’re able to fall asleep on their own and link sleep cycles without parental help.
+We find that independent sleepers [] tend to have an easier time at bedtime, longer naps, and fewer nighttime wakes since they’re able to fall asleep on their own and link sleep cycles without parental help.
 If your kiddo is regularly helped to sleep (fed, rocked, etc. until asleep), this may result in a sleep onset association that contributes to short naps and increased overnight waking.
 It’s perfectly fine if you prefer to continue helping your child to sleep.
-However, if you’re feeling stuck and want to make a change, !
+However, if you’re feeling stuck and want to make a change,!

 Reason #2: Discomfort